-Through the Online Induction, staff are made aware of the Public Interest Disclosure Act 2003 and the protections that apply.
-The Office has identified Public Interest Disclosure Officers who receive public interest disclosure information.
+Staff are made aware of the Public Interest Disclosure Act 2003 during induction.
+The Office's Public Interest Disclosure Officers and the protections that apply.
 Staff are also made aware of the Office's Conflict of Interest and Gift Policies and registers and how they should be declared.
-When conflict of interest declarations are made, the Ombudsman assesses what action needs to be taken and where appropriate, removes the officer from any involvement in the matter.
+When declarations are made, the Ombudsman assesses the appropriate action to be taken.